lothronx/cm3050-paperflow/project-report.md

 ### 1.2 Project Overview

-PaperFlow redefines how you prepare long images for printing.
-This app’s main feature is splitting text-based long pictures into A4, Letter, or Legal-sized pages without cutting off any text, all made possible by advanced OCR technology.
-Ideal for lawyers preparing documentary evidence or anyone handling scrolling screenshot, PaperFlow lets you import images, fine-tune split lines manually, and export print-ready pages with ease.
+Discover **PaperFlow**, the handy app that simplifies preparing long images for print.
+Perfect for lawyers and anyone dealing with scrolling screenshots, PaperFlow allows you to easily import images and automatically split them into A4, Letter, or Legal-sized pages.
+Fine-tune split lines manually and export your documents in print-ready format with just a few clicks.
+Experience hassle-free printing like never before!

 ### 1.3 Core Features